Kevin Pollak

 Kevin Elliot Pollak (born October 30, 1957) is an American actor, comedian, impressionist and podcast host.
-He has appeared in over 80 films; his roles include Sam Weinberg in Rob Reiner's legal film A Few Good Men, Jacob Goldman in Grumpy Old Men and its sequel Grumpier Old Men; Todd Hockney in The Usual Suspects, Phillip Green in Martin Scorsese's Casino, and Bobby Chicago in End of Days.
+He has appeared in over 90 films; his roles include Sam Weinberg in Rob Reiner's A Few Good Men, Jacob Goldman in Grumpy Old Men and its sequel Grumpier Old Men; Todd Hockney in The Usual Suspects, Phillip Green in Martin Scorsese's Casino, and Bobby Chicago in End of Days.

-From 2016 to 2022, the actor played a recurring role in Better Things.
-Since 2017, Pollak has been a regular cast member on The Marvelous Mrs. Maisel on Amazon.
+From 2016 to 2022, he played a recurring role in Better Things.
+From 2017 to 2023, Pollak was a regular cast member on The Marvelous Mrs. Maisel on Amazon.

 Early life

-Pollak was born on October 30, 1957 in San Francisco, California.
-He is the younger son of Elaine Harlow and Robert Pollak.
+Pollak was born on October 30, 1957, in San Francisco.
+He is the younger son of Robert Pollak and the former Elaine Klein.
 He has one older brother, Craig, who lives in San Jose, California.
 He attended high school at Pioneer High School in San Jose.
 Pollak was raised in Reform Judaism.